 With an estimated 56% of UK households having access to an Amazon account, giving customers the option of paying via their Amazon account is an easy way of streamlining the purchasing process.
 Amazon Pay is available worldwide, so it has fantastic expansion potential.
 On the downside, it will take between 3-5 business days to complete the payment and appear in your bank account.
 You’ll also need to factor in whether the cost of using Amazon Pay is worthwhile if you have a lower volume of transactions.

-Amazon Pay costs start 2.9% fee plus a $0.30 per transaction for desktop or mobile.
+In 2024, costs for Amazon Pay start at a 2.9% fee plus $0.30 per transaction for desktop or mobile.
 For an international transaction, costs start from 3.9% and $0.30 per transaction for desktop or mobile.

-Formerly known as Sage Pay, Opayo is well known in the UK and US markets and processes over £40bn worth of card payments for over 50,000 merchants, online and in-store.
+Formerly known as Sage Pay, Opayo by Evalon is well known in the UK and US markets and processes over £40 billion worth of card payments for over 50,000 merchants, online and in-store.

-For online stores, Opayo has three price tiers and no set-up fees:
+For online stores in 2024, Opayo has three price tiers and no set-up fees:

 On a different tangent, Shop Pay Installments operates on a ‘buy now, pay later’ model.
 This form of payment can also improve conversion rates and average order value because customers don’t necessarily have to pay for their order all at once.

 Shop Pay Installments offer your customers more flexibility at the checkout.
-It lets customers choose between four interest-free payments every two weeks and monthly instalments for up to 12 months.
-With this option, you won’t pay any additional charges, interest rates, or late fees passed on to customers for these Shop Pay orders.
-You’ll also get paid upfront (excluding fees) for the customers’ orders, and the customer stays on your site throughout (no redirects).
+In 2024, Shop Pay Installments offer Standard and Premium packages that let customers choose between four interest-free payments every two weeks and monthly instalments for up to 12 months (or 24 months with the Premium package).
+With this option, you won't pay any additional charges, interest rates, or late fees passed on to customers for these Shop Pay orders.
+You'll also get paid upfront (excluding fees) for the customer’s orders, and the customer stays on your site throughout (no redirects).

 Klarna is another payment gateway with a ‘buy now, pay later’ model, which helps businesses of all sizes attract, convert, and retain customers with flexible payment options.
 Like Shop Pay Installments, merchants get payment for the customers’ orders immediately, so there’s no risk even if the customer defaults.
-You pay 2.49% plus £0.20 per transaction (varies for international payments) in terms of pricing.
+In 2024, merchants pay 2.95% plus £0.20 per transaction (varies for international payments) in terms of pricing.

 It enables merchants to offer customers four main product options: